 |

 The International Energy Agency (IEA), which is sort of the global equivalent of the US Department of Energy, tends to be very optimistic in its oil projections.
-But even they are predicting a future oil shock (though officially they still say its decades away).
-Some of the reasons they give for predicting a future oil shock are:
+But even they are now revising future-production estimates drastically downward and noting that even moderate production increases will only happen with significantly higher levels of investment.

 - we've already captured much of the "low-hanging" fruit (the "easy oil");